hashintel/hash/apps/hashdotai/guide/05_pages/01_introduction.md

 ## Sharing Pages in read-only mode {#sharing-pages-in-read-only-mode}

 Pages in HASH are accessible to anyone with the link but only logged in users who are members of the Workspace which owns the page can edit it.
 To share a Page with a collaborator who is not a member of your Workspace, simply copy the URL from your browser’s address bar or click the [...] menu on the right of the Page’s title in the side-bar and select “Copy link to page”.

+All pages within a web are stored in its page tree.
+However, just because a page appears in a tree, it doesn't mean that that page will be visible to everybody else with access to a web.
+The pages you see